zachmccabe/zachmccabe.github.io/_travel/reading-list.md

 This book is focused on Canada and the US.
 So, if your social reference points are elsewhere in the world, some of the stories might resonate more than others.
 That's my only caveat.

 If you want to do more reading later, the footnotes are practically a syllabus.
 Use them.
-Most importantly to me, though, is that this book is written for you to use.
+Most important to me, though, is that this book is written for you to use.
 It's all about action.